What is employee engagement?

 This is where recognition programs enter.

 Employee recognition programs can create an emotional connection between employees and the employer.
 But how does it work?

 Well, the answer lies in psychology.
 Maslow’s ‘hierarchy of needs’ is a framework he has designed to understand our drive, motivation, and even the deepest human needs.

 While financial rewards fulfill our basic needs for survival.
 Higher level needs like our self-esteem and our need to belong, cannot be satiated by money.
 Whereas, peer to peer recognition can satisfy both these needs.

-An act of being recognized would help the individual to satisfy ones need to feel like a valued member of the community.
-If an employee is given adequate recognition to would definitely generate the emotional element required to engage him.
+An act of being recognized will help to satisfy one’s need to feel like a valued member of the community.
+If an employee gets adequate recognition, it creates the emotional bond required to engage him.

 5. Managers Who Mentor